txbm/assetman/README.md

 For example, the Image asset type will track format and dimensions for you.

-Here is an example from the test suite that uses Wand, which is a pretty sweet little library by the way.
-Rock on, South Korea.
+Here is an example from the test suite that uses Wand.

 ```python
 from wand.image import Image